 That's Maki Goto both when she was in Morning Musume and now.
 She had a confirmed eye job before that first photo.
 But compare it with the next couple.
 Is it just age?
 Makeup?
 Lighting?
 You could make the case either way.
 The thing is, it's actually only been a few years, whereas to me the first and second photos, at least, look 20 years apart.
 When I saw these recent photos of her after not following her for several years, I didn't even recognize her.
 When I see them side by side with her old self, her facial features look basically the same, but I still feel like there's something different.
 I can't put my finger on what.
 People don't change that much in just a few years, once they're an adult (she was 18 in the "before" photo).
 She seems to have done something to tone up the sexiness and tone down the cuteness.
 Given her previous history, it wouldn't surprise me if she had more work done, even another eye job.
 (Though eyeliner can do amazing things.)

 This is actually what inspired me to write this post.
 That's Haruna Ono of Scandal.
-I never realized how different she looked in their early stuff until I bought their "Video Action" BD, which has a couple of unreleased videos from their early years (professionally shot, just unreleased).
+I never realized how different she looked in their early stuff until I bought their "Video Action" BD, which has a couple of videos from their indie days that I hadn't seen before.
 The difference in the videos is actually a lot more pronounced than in these photos (this is just all I could find on the net).
 Check it out yourself - here's one of their very early videos, and here's a later one to compare it to.
 In the "before" photo above, that's her second from left.
 Something is different, isn't it?
 Her face used to be rounder and flatter.
 She's much more attractive now.
 If she did have work done, it was very early - she looked suddenly very different in their first "official" video for Doll, and has looked basically the same ever since.
 This video was shot only a few months after that first one I linked to above.
 It could just be styling or aging, but I have suspicions.
 She was already 20 in that "before" photo, and she's just 23 now - so her aging shouldn't make a big difference.
 I didn't find anything online that told me for sure one way or another.

 It's not just girls that go under the knife: